nebulab/playbook/source/personal-growth/investment-time.html.md

 ---
 title: Investment Time
-meta_description: >
-  At Nebulab, 10% of the time is dedicated to personal and company projects.
-Sounds interesting?
-Read on!
 ---

 We use 10% of our time for personal growth.
 During this time, named "Investment Time", we do not work for clients.